kayceesrk/kayceesrk.github.io/_posts/2025-06-04-linearity_and_uniqueness.md

 paper](https://starsandspira.ls/docs/esop22-draft.pdf) is quite readable and explains the distinction between linearity and uniqueness with some historical context.
 I highly recommend it.

+## Acknowledgements

+Thanks to [Richard Eisenberg](https://richarde.dev/) for the discussions which spurred this post.